Consensys/doc.teku/docs/HowTo/Withdrawal-Keys.md

 !!! important

-    Ensure that you own, or have access to the current Ethereum address before exiting, otherwise you will be unable to access your funds.
+    Ensure that you own the current Ethereum address before exiting, otherwise you will be unable to access your funds.